 Grateful for the financial aid that funded his education at Skidmore College, Ken established a business plan competition at his alma mater in 2010.
 The Freirich Business Plan Competition encourages Skidmore students to follow their passions and experience an entrepreneurial transformation, similar to his own experience of starting a business when he was a sophomore (a magazine for college students distributed in 35 colleges in 3 states).
 To date, 350 students and 225 businesses have participated in the competition.

-Ken is a songwriter and drummer in a band that he helped start in 2015 called MedROCK, a 501c3 organization that “brings the world together through music and makes it a better place through philanthropy.”
+Ken is also a songwriter and drummer in a band that he helped start in 2015 called MedROCK, a 501c3 organization that “brings the world together through music and makes it a better place through philanthropy.”
 The band put on a benefit concert in Turks and Caicos for a school to help buy instruments for their music education program and has partnered with and raised money for Teen Cancer America, founded by Roger Daltrey and Pete Townshend.
 MedROCK has also sponsored the St. Martin Women’s beach volleyball team on their quest to the Olympics and has contributed and played for many other charitable organizations.